find help for

 Universities usually offer cheaper assessments such as at the Robin Winkler Clinic at UWA.

 DSF are great and many consider them the “gold standard” for assessments and reports BUT their waitlist is about 12-18 months.
 They do often have cancellations and many families get in much earlier.
-But you need to pay the deposit, send back all of your paperwork and be flexibile if appointments come up.
+But you need to pay the deposit, send back all of your paperwork and be flexible if appointments come up.
 Some families have found having a one off consult with DSF has been helpful while they are on the waiting list.

 Find private providers here: